Preliminary Discussions: Facilities and Enrolment Review

 Will the new school have an after school program (and summer program) for students who will lose their spot in their current programs due to being moved from their current school?
 (Little footsteps picks up from cheam but has confirmed they cannot pick up from Rosedale.)

-Jenn asked 13 days ago
+Jenn asked 8 months ago

 According to Administrative Regulation 911.1, District staff, the school principal and community school society will work together to assess programming demands.
 The number of before and after school care seats at the new east side elementary will depend on demand as well as considerations including staffing and licensing.
 Some school societies, including Rosedale Community School Society, offer child care through the summer.